 Even accepting the premises of Christianity, there were at least two problems with my reasoning:

 Firstly, no matter how many baskets had been left over, the quiz makers could always have picked a larger number.
-Based on the twelve that were, they could easily have picked thirteen; had it been thirteen, they could have picket fourteen; etc.
+Based on the twelve that were, they could easily have picked thirteen; had it been thirteen, they could have picked fourteen; etc.

 The version with twelve was the more common in my religious exposures.
 However, the Bible contains (at least) two such events, the other leaving seven baskets.
-I cannot say with certainty which of the two was used for the quiz, but the same principle hold for both events/numbers.
+I cannot say with certainty which of the two was used for the quiz, but the same principle holds for both events/numbers.

 A more insightful quiz taker might even have speculated that the quiz makers would have made the right answer the highest with a sub-average probability, to counter exactly the possibility that quiz takers preferred the highest number.
 (Ditto, the lowest.)
 Then again, a more insightful quiz maker might have compensated for the possibility that the quiz taker would be aware of that possibility.
 Etc. Meta-arguments of this type can be dangerous.

 Secondly, more baskets might potentially point to more power, but they would also potentially point to less precision, insight, or similar.
 By analogy, would we view a caterer as better or worse, if he provided far too much food?
 If the feeding had left more baskets than it did, this would arguably have been less impressive.
 If we accept the Christian framework, I might even suggest that twelve baskets were left because the near-future saw some need for exactly twelve baskets, be it for a future meal, to convince someone about some point, to be symbolic, or whatnot.
 (Also note that the number twelve might have had some particular significance in the context.
-What this would be, I do not know, but I note that there were twelve apostles, that the number twelve occurs fairly often in human conventions, and. likely overlapping, that twelve is the smallest number divisible by two, three, and four.)
+What this would be, I do not know, but I note that there were twelve apostles, that the number twelve occurs fairly often in human conventions, and, likely overlapping, that twelve is the smallest number divisible by two, three, and four.)

 I once heard the claim that Hamburg and Liverpool were on the same latitude (specifically, 53 degrees north).